-Figure 1 gives the overall data for the 4 children's corpora at two years.
-The children are ordered from left to right in increasing mean length of utterance (MLU) calculated in words over the whole corpus (Brian, 1.65, Fraser 1.8, Annie, 2.19, Eleanor, 2.22).
+1.65, Fraser 1.8, Annie, 2.19, Eleanor, 2.22).
 Between approximately 25% (Annie and Eleanor) and 40% (Brian and Fraser) of novel utterances in the test corpora have actually occurred at least twice in exactly the same form in the main corpus (exact matches) and a further 36% (Eleanor) to 48% (Annie) require only a single operation to arrive at a successful traceback.
-The proportion of multi-operation tracebacks (requiring 2, 3 and 4+ operations) increases with increasing MLU from 1.8% for Brian to 24% for Annie and there are between 4%(Annie) to 17% (Brian) of utterances that cannot be traced back (fails).
-SUBSTITUTIONS formed the vast majority of operations (from 74-88%) and the number of ADD was only 2% for all tracebacks (see Figure 2)
+The proportion of multi-operation tracebacks (requiring 2, 3, and 4+ operations) increases with increasing MLU from 1.8% for Brian to 24% for Annie and there are between 4% (Annie) and 17% (Brian) of utterances that cannot be traced back (fails).
+SUBSTITUTIONS formed the vast majority of operations (from 74-88%) and the number of ADD was only 2% for all tracebacks (see Figure 2).